tony/django-slugify-processor/README.md

 ## Models

-For the most up to date documentation, view the documetation for the plugin you're using (e.g. django-autoslug or django-extensions).
+For the most up to date documentation, view the documentation for the plugin you're using (e.g. django-autoslug or django-extensions).

 To use django-slugify-processor's `slugify` instead of django's default, there will be a field